The Researchfish system

 If there is nothing to report during the submission window, the PI is still required to click the “submit” button for a ‘null’ return on Researchfish.
 However, if a PI feels that no further outcomes will arise from an award, they can discuss this with the funder and request that the award is ‘closed’ in Researchfish.
 Notify the Research Office who will liaise with funder on the PI's behalf.

 PIs can nominate delegates to help them to complete information on their grants.
 However, the PI is responsible for the final submission on the system.
-Guidance on how to delegate access is available: Adding Delegate and Research Team access on Researchfish [pdf]
+Guidance on delegate access is available via the Researchfish website.

-UK Research and Innovation (UKRI) - Submission Period Now Closed
+UK Research and Innovation (UKRI) - Submission Window now Closed

 More information is available on the UKRI website.